-    In 2014, along comes a project which became known as Win6Village or “The Agrihood”.
-Kirk Vartan, a local pizza guy and community activist had been leading a community effort to save the former BAREC site on Winchester Blvd from “business as usual development”.
-His community led vision was an urban farm.
-He met Alrie Middlebrook, president of CNGF and Middlebrook Gardens who shared his vision and a team was born.
+In 2014, along comes a project that became known as Win6Village or “The Agrihood.”
+Kirk Vartan, a local pizza guy and community activist had been leading a community effort to save the former BAREC site on Winchester Blvd. from “business as usual development.”
+His community-led vision was an urban farm.
+He met Alrie Middlebrook, president of CNGF and Middlebrook Gardens, who shared his vision, and a team was born.

 Kirk engaged the local communities in Santa Clara and San Jose.
-CnGF reached out to its partners.
-CNGF, a native garden advocate and leader has been forging relationships with ecologists, urban farmers, water specialists, soil specialists, ornithologists, waste management engineers, corporate partners, government leaders,both international and regional, local and regional school districts, local non profits, service clubs and community volunteers to create ecological and sustainable food gardens in over 80 schools and a small village in Ghana since 2006.
+CNGF reached out to its partners.
+CNGF, a native garden advocate and leader, has been forging relationships with ecologists, urban farmers, water specialists, soil specialists, ornithologists, waste management engineers, corporate partners, government leaders, local and regional school districts, local nonprofits, service clubs and community volunteers to create ecological and sustainable food gardens in over 80 schools and a small village in Ghana since 2006.

-Alrie and her team of school garden designers created a model called ELSEE: The environmental laboratory for sustainability and ecological education in 2009.
-Our flagship ELSEE garden at 76 Race St. San Jose contains over 200 benchmarks for the protection of ecosystems services in urban environments.
-It is the only certified site in Santa Clara County, recognized by the USGBC and Sites Initiative.
+In 2009, Alrie and her team of school garden designers created a model called ELSEE: The Environmental Laboratory for Sustainability and Ecological Education.
+Our flagship ELSEE garden at 76 Race St. in San Jose contains over 200 benchmarks for the protection of ecosystems services in urban environments.
+It is the only certified site in Santa Clara County recognized by the USGBC and SITES Initiative.

-CNGF, as a 501c 3 public benefit corp can conduct research, write grants and forge strategic partnerships.
-Middlebrook Gardens’ team of designers, along with volunteer designers and interns at CNGF have been donating their time for years to create the ELSEE MODEL for schools.
+As a 501c3 public benefit corporation, CNGF can conduct research, write grants and forge strategic partnerships.
+Middlebrook Gardens’ team of designers, along with volunteer designers and interns at CNGF, have been donating their time for years to create the ELSEE model for schools.

 As Earth’s inhabitants, we all want solutions that are built, that solve the foremost problem of this century.

-CNGF and MIDDLEBROOK GARDENS, who has incubated it, since 2004, along with all the community partnerships we have developed wants to continue to lead this design process.
+CNGF and Middlebrook Gardens, who has incubated it since 2004, along with all the community partnerships we have developed, want to continue to lead this design process.